awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 To find data, a Data Mapper uses:

 * A table in a supported *data catalog provider* which describes the location and structure of the data you want to connect to the solution.
 Currently, AWS Glue is the only supported data catalog provider.
 * A *query executor* which is the service the Amazon S3 Find and Forget solution will use to query the data.
-Currently, Amazon Athena is the only supported query executor
+Currently, Amazon Athena is the only supported query executor.

 Data Mappers can be created at any time, and removed when no deletion job is running.